-Her previous experience includes training at the ECDC and working on the “Evidence-based guidance on screening for infectious diseases among migrants to the EU/EEA” as a member of the ECDC Migrant Health Task Force.
-During 2012-2015, she worked with the UNFPA as a Programme Analyst.
-Prior to that, she was a Fulbright Visiting Scholar at the Health Policy and Management at the Johns Hopkins University Bloomberg School of Public Health, Baltimore, MD, USA.
-She was also working for Novartis Pharma AG and engaged with Sanofi, two of the top-10 pharmaceutical companies globally, as Drug Regulatory Affairs Officer and advising on Drug Safety and Pharmacovigilance issues.
+Sara is affiliated with the Swedish Institute for Global Health Transformation (SIGHT) at the Royal Swedish Academy of Sciences, based in Stockholm, Sweden.
+Also, she was trained at the ECDC and worked with the start-up scene in Sweden.
+Her experience also includes working at the UNFPA as a Programme Analyst.
+Prior to that, she was a Fulbright Visiting Scholar at the Department of Health Policy and Management at the Johns Hopkins University Bloomberg School of Public Health, Baltimore, MD, USA.
+She was also working for Novartis Pharma AG and engaged with Sanofi, two of the top-10 pharmaceutical companies globally, as a Drug Regulatory Affairs Officer and advising on Drug Safety and Pharmacovigilance issues.

-1. Tomson G, Causevic S, Ottersen OP, et al. Solidarity and universal preparedness for health after covid-19.
-BMJ [Internet].
-2021;372:n59.
-Available from: http://www.ncbi.nlm.nih.gov/pubmed/33483301
+Tomson G, Causevic S, Ottersen OP, et al. Solidarity and universal preparedness for health after covid-19.
+BMJ.
+2021;372:n59. doi:10.1136/bmj.n59

 Siddiqi S, Aftab W, Siddiqui FJ, et al. Global strategies and local implementation of health and health-related SDGs: lessons from consultation in countries across five regions.
-BMJ Glob Heal [Internet].
-2020 Sep 7;5(9):e002859.
-Available from: https://gh.bmj.com/lookup/doi/10.1136/bmjgh-2020-002859
+BMJ Glob Heal.
+2020;5(9):e002859. doi:10.1136/bmjgh-2020-002859

 Ho S, Javadi D, Causevic S, Langlois E V., Friberg P, Tomson G. Intersectoral and integrated approaches in achieving the right to health for refugees on resettlement: a scoping review.
-BMJ Open [Internet].
-2019 Jul 1;9(7):e029407.
-Available from: https://bmjopen.bmj.com/lookup/doi/10.1136/bmjopen-2019-029407
+BMJ Open.
+2019;9(7):e029407. doi:10.1136/bmjopen-2019-029407

 Kane JC, Elafros MA, Murray SM, Mitchell EMH, Augustinavicius JL, Causevic S, et al. A scoping review of health-related stigma outcomes for high-burden diseases in low- and middle-income countries.
-BMC Med [Internet].
-2019 Dec 15;17(1):17. doi:10.1186/s12916-019-1250-8
+BMC Med.
+2019;17(1):17. doi:10.1186/s12916-019-1250-8

 Friberg P, Causevic S, Dahlstrand J, Segersten U, Tomson G. The 2030 Agenda: A Survival Kit for Humanity.
-Mol Front J [Internet].
-2019 Dec 4;03(02):166–72.
-Available from: https://www.worldscientific.com/doi/abs/10.1142/S2529732519400157
+Mol Front J. 2019;03(02):166-172. doi:10.1142/S2529732519400157

 “Youth policy 2016-2020 Republika Srpska”, 2015; Available from: https://www.vladars.net/eng/vlada/ministries/MFYS/Documents/The%20Youth…

 “Post-2015 National Consultations in BiH: Culture and development - Final Report by the UN Country Team in Bosnia and Herzegovina”, November 2014; Available from: http://www.unesco.org/new/fileadmin/MULTIMEDIA/FIELD/Venice/pdf/FINALRE…

 “The implementation of Breast and Cervical Cancer screening programs in Bosnia and Herzegovina”, December 2013; Available from: https://www.researchgate.net/publication/283087346_The_Implementation_o…

 Blogs, debate articles and opinions:

 ”Utmaningar som utrikes födda kvinnor möter är mångfaldiga”.
 Solvig E, Causevic S. Dagens Medicin.
 March 2019.
 Available from: https://www.dagensmedicin.se/opinion/debatt/utmaningar-som-utrikes-fodd…

 “Total content of phenols and anthocyanins in flowers of some plants” - 31.FEBS Congress Molecules in Health and Diseases, Istanbul, Turkey June 2006;

 “Urinary dopamine sulphate: regulations and significance in neurological disorders” - XV.
 Congress of Clinical Laboratory Federation, Antalya, Turkey, September 2007

 Lecturer at the graduate and undergraduate levels on topics related to SRHR, Health policy and management, Sustainable Development Goals and UHC, and Migrant and refugee health.